Charging procedures: a guide for carriers (accessible version)

 A credit may arise if the same charge is paid twice or if a charge that has been paid is later waived, perhaps because the person concerned has been granted refugee status (in that event you will not be given details of the charge concerned to protect the confidentiality of the asylum system).

-In other cases the Home Office will automatically apply these credits on a monthly basis against the oldest undisputed charges open on account.
+The Home Office will automatically apply these credits on a monthly basis against the oldest undisputed charges open on account.
 We will write to you each month to confirm exactly how many credits have accrued and how they have been applied.

 However, such credits will not be used to pay charges where objections or appeals are outstanding and where the charge has been placed under dispute.
 Neither will they be used to settle invoices where the time limit for objection or appeal has not passed, in which case we will exceptionally hold the credit over until the 28-day objection period has passed.
 Where there are no outstanding charges on your account the amount will be refunded.

-9. Approved Gate Check (AGC) status
+9 Approved Gate Check (AGC) Status

 9.1 What is Approved Gate Check Status?